There’s a wrong and a right way. Here’s how to do it effectively.

 Social media is one of the most basic ways you can promote your blog.
 But ‘basic’ doesn’t mean ‘not effective’.
-If you use it the right way, social media can be a very effective way of promoting your blog.
-Here’s how to effectively promote your blog using social media in 2020 (read on or click below to listen to the blog post audio).
+If you use it the right way, social media can be a very effective way of promoting your blog to attract more visitors, increase awareness of your brand, demonstrate your expertise and ability to solve the problems your ideal customers face, ensure your customers get the most out of what they buy from you, and, ultimately, make more sales.
+Unfortunately, far too many businesses have no idea how to effectively promote their blog.
+But thankfully, you’re not going to be one of those businesses once you’ve finished this guide.

 How to structure your social posts when promoting your blog on social media